Overbrook, Ottawa

 Overbrook is an urban neighbourhood situated in Rideau-Rockcliffe Ward, in the east end of Ottawa, Ontario, Canada.
 It is located across the Rideau River from the neighbourhood of Sandy Hill and is just to the south of Vanier.
 To the east of Overbrook is the former City of Gloucester.
 It was constituted as a police village in 1922 and was annexed by the City of Ottawa in 1950.

+Geography

 Overbrook covers an area of 3.04 square kilometres and has a population density of 3,174 people per square kilometre (2011 Census).
 Overbrook's main street is Queen Mary Street, which runs from North River Road to St. Laurent Boulevard.
 Although predominantly a residential neighbourhood at Overbrook's south end is Coventry Road where commercial and office buildings are found along with a major shopping centre (St. Laurent Centre) at the intersection with St. Laurent Boulevard.

 The neighborhood of Overbrook is bounded on the north by the former City of Vanier, on the west by the Rideau River, on the south by provincial Highway 417 (the Queensway) and on the east by St. Laurent Boulevard.
 The eastern part of the community overlaps with the Castle Heights neighbourhood.